-REQ-SO_CC-CON-2 Operator shall be able to configure the objectives and targets for the coverage and capacity optimisation function.
+REQ-SO_CC-CON-2 Operator shall be able to configure the objectives and targets for the coverage and capacity optimization function.

-REQ-SO_CC-CON-3 Operator shall be able to configure the objectives and targets for the coverage and capacity optimisation functions differently for different areas of the network.
+REQ-SO_CC-CON-3 Operator shall be able to configure the objectives and targets for the coverage and capacity optimization functions differently for different areas of the network.

-REQ-SO_CC-CON-4 The collection of data used as input into the coverage and capacity optimisation function shall be automated to the maximum extent possible and shall require minimum possible amount of dedicated resources.
+REQ-SO_CC-CON-4 The collection of data used as input into the coverage and capacity optimization function shall be automated to the maximum extent possible and shall require minimum possible amount of dedicated resources.

-REQ-SO_CC-CON-5 The following scenarios shall be considered in capacity and coverage optimization.
+REQ-SO_CC-CON-5 The following scenarios shall be considered in coverage and capacity optimization.